xldstudios/ilmenite-slider/README.md

 **How to include**
 To include the slider in a theme or plugin, do a custom WP_Query that pulls from the *ilmenite_slider* post type.

-**Changing Slider Settings**
-You can override the default slider settings, by placing a slider.js file in the *javascripts/* directory of your theme which will be loaded instead of the one provided by the plugin.

-For documentation on the slider itself, please see Flexslider's page: http://www.woothemes.com/flexslider/
+You will also need to load the slider of your choice in your theme.

 ## Changelog ##

+**Version 1.2**
+* Again changed plugin architecture to be class-oriented.
+* Removed loading of any slider function code (flexslider) and leaves styling completely to the theme.
+* Removed plugin auto-update support as it is not ideal for this type of plugin.

 **Version 1.1**
 * Completely changed plugin architecture.